 Ask the provider if there are any extra charges or if the price you see is the price you pay for everything (including registration and certification with an AO).
 A genuine provider will be happy to answer any questions that you have.

 Look carefully at the provider’s website.
 Do they state what you will get for your money?
 Do they have the logo of the AO on there?
 They will have an AO ‘centre number’ which they should be able to provide to you if they are legitimate.
 If so, you can check with the AO that they are an approved centre.
 Some courses only offer a record of achievement, which is not a certificate for a qualification - make sure you know what you are getting.

-You should be required to complete an initial assessment process to ensure you are on the right course, followed by an action plan with target dates for the submission of your coursework.
+When commencing a course, you should be required to complete an initial assessment, followed by an action plan with target dates for the submission of your coursework.
 If not, this might be an indication that the provider just wants to get you signed up without considering your capability to achieve.
 Ask them beforehand.

 Ask the provider how and when you will receive ongoing guidance and support.

 If the course includes an aspect of observed practice (e.g. a micro-teach session), find out if you must travel to a central location to deliver it, or if you can do it remotely by recording it for submission, or by being observed online.
 If you will be observed as part of a teaching qualification, find out who will be observing you, when and where.

 Find out what timescale you have to complete the course in, and what will happen if circumstances mean you can't meet any deadlines.
 Any legitimate provider will want to support you by extending the deadline if necessary.

 Can you communicate with the provider by talking to them on the telephone or via a face to face online call?
 If communication is only available via an online ‘chat’ then you don’t know who you are dealing with.

 Is the provider’s telephone number a landline number or just a mobile number?
 Is their address available on their website?
 Without an address, you can’t thoroughly check them out.